magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 copy conda to
 /home/$USER/anaconda3/bin/

-copy .firstlogin to
-/etc/skel/.firstlogin
-and home

 copy conda-init to /usr/local/bin chmod 755 conda-init

+Conda.desktop - put in /etc/xgd/autostart - same place where we started qtile

 =====================================================================

 conda install -c conda-forge xonsh

 Do not make Xonsh the default shell.
-Flatpak apps will not appear in rofi, alacritty terminal will not read colors from alacritty.yaml and zramctl command will fail.

 =====================================================================